Karen McIntyre, editor07.27.17

 Innovation will help the company return sales of its diapers and other products to high levels in upcoming quarters.
 Earlier this week, K-C reported that lower sales volumes in the infant and childcare business were largely responsible for slight decreases in the company’s personal care division.
 Sales of Huggies diapers were reportedly down in the mid single digits during the second quarter.
 Sales of Huggies baby wipes grew in the mid single digits.

-Executives blame the softness on two major economic trends—increased compeittion in the category as well as lower category demographics, caused by a
+Executives blame the softness on two major economic trends—increased compeittion in the category as well as lower category demographics, caused by a declining birth rate in major markets like North America and South Korea.

 “We are focused on innovation,” says K-C CEO Tom Falk.
 “As a consumer preferred brand it is our job to focus on category innovation."